pwrtelegram/pwrtelegram/README.md

 This API is written and maintained by [danog](https://github.com/danog) ([@danogentili on telegram](https://telegram.me/danogentili)) with the help of the folks over [@BotDevelopment](https://telegram.me/BotDevelopment), especially [itskenny0](https://github.com/itskenny0) ([@shitposting on telegram](https://telegram.me/shitposting)) and [Rondoozle](https://github.com/Rondoozle) ([@POTUS on Telegram](https://telegram.me/POTUS)).

-It is hosted by OVH.
+It is hosted on OVH.

 The new PWRTelegram logo was created by [@BayernPars](https://telegram.me/BayernPars).